naxical/OpenBlame/README.md

 # Blame

-Repository containing info for the blame program.
+Repository containing info for the open-source blame program.
 Blame provides secure password phrases for any service you use.

 ## Getting Started